 By Will Hall, Message Executive Editor

-AMES, Iowa (LBM)—A joint research team from the Iowa State University and the University of Colorado have helped dispel the long-held notion that the earth’s oceans resulted from water transferred to the planet via ice trapped on objects from space and released upon impact of these comets, asteroids and meteors with the earth.
+AMES, Iowa (LBM)—A joint research team from the Iowa State University and the University of Colorado have helped dispel the long-held notion that the earth’s oceans resulted from water transferred to the planet via ice trapped in space objects and released upon impact of these meteorites with the earth.

 Instead, they say, in a newly released report in the journal, Nature Geoscience, that from the start the whole earth was covered in water, consistent with Genesis 1:1-2 which states that “In the beginning … the earth was without form, and void … and the Spirit of God moved upon the face of the waters.”

 The research team had set out to measure the temperature of the early Earth.
 But they learned from measuring isotopes of ancient rocks that the chemical history of these rocks indicated the earth was covered by a continuous ocean, with no continents at that time.
 Basically, they found an unexpected universal presence of oxygen-18, an isotope typically absent in areas with large landmasses.